ralfisalhon/go/new/index.md

 ---
 layout: page
-title: Creating a New Link
+title: Creating a GO Link
 description: "Instructions on how to install and customize the modern Jekyll theme HPSTR."
 image:
   feature: abstract-11.jpg